status-im/nimbus-site/source/docs/eth1.md

 title: Execution layer (eth1)
 ---

-While our core focus so far has been Ethereum 2 (consensus layer), we are now devoting significant resources to our Ethereum 1 client (execution layer).
+While our core focus so far has been the consensus layer, we are now devoting significant resources to our execution layer cleint.

 ## Quickstart

-To run Nimbus in [Ethereum 1 mode](https://github.com/status-im/nimbus-eth1), first [install the prerequisites](https://github.com/status-im/nimbus-eth1#prerequisites).
+To run Nimbus' [execution layer client](https://github.com/status-im/nimbus-eth1), first [install the prerequisites](https://github.com/status-im/nimbus-eth1#prerequisites).

 Then run the following commands: